voicegain/platform/ANNOUNCE-TR.md

 ### August 17, 2022

 This release includes a major overhaul of the Transcribe App:
-* Transcribe App now supports Zoom Meeting Assitant App which can submit all your local Zoom Meeting recordings for transcription to the Transcribe App.
+* Transcribe App now supports Zoom Meeting Assistant App which can submit all your local Zoom Meeting recordings for transcription to the Transcribe App.
 * New Transcript Detail display that no longer requires paging and supports transcript from overlapping speech.
+* All transcripts are now stored indefinitely.
+The new Storage Gauge on the home page shows you storage usage.
+If you start running out of space you can either upgrade to a higher plan or delete some transcripts.
 * Transcribe App is now available on Edge - this way you can deploy it to all users in an Enterprise and keep all your confidential data local.

-This release includes improved offline speech-reccognition model with about 1.5% improvement in accuracy.
+This release includes improved offline speech-recognition model with about 1.5% improvement in accuracy.

 ### May 24, 2022